Life Without Buildings: 1999-2002: Formation and Any Other City

-Break-up
+2002–2025: Break-up–and aftermath

 The band broke up in 2002, after the release of Any Other City.
 In a 2009 interview with Muso's Guide, guitarist Johnston stated the band broke up because Tompkins wanted to focus on her career as a visual artist.
 He went on to stress that none of the band members ever envisioned turning music into a career, and they felt pressure because something that had started "for a laugh" had become serious.

 In May 2007 a live album was released in Europe called Live at the Annandale Hotel on the Gargleblast Records label, and was subsequently released in North America in August 2007 on Absolutely Kosher Records.
 Recorded around December 2001 at Sydney's Annandale Hotel, band members claimed to be unaware that the show was recorded, but were happy with the finished live record.

-As of 2009, the band has stated no desire to either re-form or play one-off shows.
+As of 2009, the band had stated no desire to either re-form or play one-off shows.
 Johnston went on to work as a graphic designer.
 Bradley became a writer, while Evans and Tompkins work as visual artists.

 Any Other City was reissued on vinyl in the United States for the first time on April 19, 2014 for Record Store Day.
 The vinyl reissue included a reproduction of their debut 7", featuring rougher original versions of "The Leanover" and "New Town".

+2026–present: Reunion

+On 13 January 2026, it was announced that the band would re-form for a show in November 2026 at London's KOKO as part of a programme of commemorative activity to mark fifty years since Rough Trade opened its first record store.
+This news was followed by an additional show announcement at Glasgow's Saint Luke's.